STUDY ABROAD” and “

 Students who are currently living in temporary rooms will NOT be able to squat their room.
 They will, instead, be able to choose a regular non-squatted room in their current residence hall before the first Room Selection Night.
 As stated above, you must fill a room in order to squat it.

-You must come with your roommate to the Residence Life office anytime during the week of March 10-14 to claim an non-squatted room in your current residence hall.
+You must come with your future roommate(s) to the Residence Life office anytime Tuesday-Thursday, March 27-29 to claim a non-squatted room in your current residence hall.

 ALL residents of these non gender-specific houses will be selected by the house’s advisor and will NOT need to attend the Process.
 You do, however, need to complete your

 Applications to live in a theme house are due to the respective advisor by March 1.

 - Bonhoeffer House will be housed in the Language House.
 The House advisor is